 - Don’t peel your vegetables!
 Vegetable skins are high in fibre and full of nutrients, so avoid peeling your carrots, potatoes, parsnips, eggplant, cucumber or zucchini (courgette).
 Throughout your day try to consume at least five serves of vegetables in different meals and snacks.
 Why not try some veggie sticks with low FODMAP hummus?
 Or try making a lunch of baked potato stuffed with low FODMAP bacon, a small serve of corn (low FODMAP at 43g or less), mustard sauce, with a green garden salad on the side.

 - Enjoy two serves of fruit per day.
 Fruit can be a great source of fibre (4, 5).
-Try exploring these low FODMAP options: kumquats, breadfruit, ripe guava, raspberries, passionfruit, oranges, common banana (unripe) or kiwifruit as snacks or add them into your meals (2, 5).
+Try exploring these low FODMAP options: kumquats, breadfruit, ripe guava, blueberries, raspberries, passionfruit, oranges, firm common banana (no brown spots) or kiwifruit as snacks or add them into your meals (2, 5).
 Check out the Monash Low FODMAP app for safe serving size information.
 Also, remember to space your fruit out throughout the day and to limit yourself to one serve of fruit at a time.

 Are you ready to take control of your gut symptoms?